Rahmenordnung/project-M/README.md

 - CONTACT contains a form that can be used to talk to any of the personages or authors.

 The commun element of each page along the site is a menu under the <nav> selector that contain 4 anchors in a unrodered list.
 They conform the menu of the site.
-The selectted elemente of the menu it will change color when clicked
+The selected element of the menu it will change color when clicked
 #### <a name="index.html"></a>index.html ####
    * Contains the start page... that after the menu , has an automatic image slider of The Simpsons made with help of Css settings ,media queries and @keyframes.
-   * Below, there is the Itchy and Strachy gazette link composed from a header(as an anchor tag) and a form to suscribe to the gazette and a new button wit a bottom line.
+   * Below, there is the Itchy and Strachy gazette link(text) and a circular representative image composed from a header(as an anchor tag) and a form to suscribe to the gazette and a new button with a bottom line.
    * Under, there are 3 text columns that explain one by one the history, evolution and new whispers that envolve the Simpsons.
    *  At the bottom there is a footer with 3 social media icons and hover effects over them. that anchors the usor to the sial media.